commonhaus/foundation/bylaws/3-cf-council.md

 ---
 # Commonhaus Foundation Council and Offices

 The Commonhaus Foundation Council (CFC) serves as the Board of Directors for the Commonhaus Foundation (CF).
-Governed by the legal requirements of the State of Florida and as defined in our Articles of Incorporation and [Bylaws][bylaws], the CFC is responsible for the strategic, governance, and fiduciary aspects of the Foundation.
+It oversees the foundation's operations, ensuring compliance with legal requirements and the execution of strategic plans as defined in our Articles of Incorporation and [Bylaws][bylaws].
+This includes financial management, operational decisions, and adherence to state and federal regulations.

+While the [Extended Governance Committee (EGC)](#extended-governance-committee-egc) provides broad governance input, the CFC is specifically tasked with the practical application of these strategies, managing the foundation's daily administrative and legal tasks to support its goals and mission.

 - [Composition and Membership](#composition-and-membership)
     - [Tenure, Transition and Apportioning Duties](#tenure-transition-and-apportioning-duties)